darellanodev/sandbox/README.md

 - <https://github.com/darellanodev/sandbox>

-## How to use
+### go-ebitengine directory

-- Clone the repository
+This directory contains examples using the Go programming language with the Ebitengine library.
+It includes:

-- Open the desired subfolder into VSCode, for example `go_ebitengine_01_embed`
+- `embed`: Demonstrates how to embed fonts (.ttf), sounds (.wav), images (.png), and text files (.txt) for use with Go and Ebitengine.
+This is especially important when building for the web, as loading external files may cause errors.
+Embedding resources is also a more efficient approach.

-- Run with `go run .`
+- `img_transformations`: Demonstrates how to flip images, display sprites at their actual scale, and understand the coordinate system.

-## List
+### pygame-ce directory

-- `go_ebitengine_01_embed`: It shows how to embed fonts (.ttf), sounds (.wav), images (.png), and text files (.txt) to use with go and ebitengine.
-Its important when building for web because I got errors when loading external files and also this embed mechanism is most efficient.
+This directory contains examples using Python with the Pygame Community Edition library.
+It includes:

-- `go_ebitengine_02_flip_sprite`: It shows how to flip images, how to display the real sprite scale and understand coordinate system.
+- `particles`: Demonstrates a simple particle emission system.
+Move the mouse and click to stop the emission.